 Green Power Partnership Top 30 College & University

 The Top 30 College & University list represents the largest green power users among higher education institutions within the Green Power Partnership.
-The combined green power use of these organizations amounts to more than 3.5 billion kilowatt-hours of green power annually, which is equivalent to the electricity use of more than 280,000 average American homes annually.
+The combined green power use of these organizations amounts to more than 3.3 billion kilowatt-hours of green power annually, which is equivalent to the electricity use of nearly 280,000 average American homes annually.

 We are nurturing a culture of respect for, and commitment to, sustainable practices and environmental stewardship with our students that will extend beyond our campuses.